-Tips Before You Cruise on Carnival Cruise Line
+Tips To Know Before You Cruise on Carnival Cruise Line

 - Pack light.
 This was the most popular tip.
 Pack light but also pack smart.
 Bringing flip-flops, sneakers, items that can be worn more than once and a sweater for the cool nights.

 - Fast To The Fun (FTTF).
-This allows you to get priority check-in, allows you to access the dining after VIP and priority luggage.
+This allows you to get priority check-in.
+It also allows you to access the dining after VIP in addition to priority luggage.
+You can sign up for FFTF ahead of time under Manage My Cruises on Carnival.com.
 It does come at a cost.

 - Don’t try to see the ship all in one day, it will only tire you out.
 You’ll have plenty of time to explore the ship.

-- If you’re going to drink a lot, but the drink package.
+- If you’re going to drink a lot, buy the drink package.

 - If you only plan on a couple of drinks per day, then it may be better to just pay for the drinks as you go.